JustinSDK/dotSCAD/docs/lib3x-polyhedra_polar_zonohedra.md

 ## Parameters

 - `n` : n equal rhombs surrounding one vertex. (rotational symmetry)
 - `theta` : the pitch angle of the edges.
+Default to 35.5.

 ## Examples